Project-Books/book-project/README.md

     - Password: `rootpassword`
 3. Click on connect

-Alternatively, you can access the database inside [IntelliJ Ultimate](https://project-books.github.io/docs/development/how-to/database-intellij/).
+Alternatively, you can access the database inside [IntelliJ Ultimate or DataGrip](https://project-books.github.io/docs/development/how-to/database-intellij/).

 ## Running the backend